JoshGinnett/itac-docs/docs/Recommendations/how-to.md

 3. **Be Correct:** Don't be wrong.
 If you're unsure about something, ask.

 !!! note
-    Recommendaitons should not be longer than two pages.
+    Recommendations should not be longer than two pages.
 If they are, it is either because they contain too many irrelevant details (delete these), or there are too many detailed calculations (move these to the appendix).

+### Math Style

+Writing out equations can be a helpful tool when communicating calculation methodology.
+However, too many equations makes the text feel inaccessible to people without a strong math background.
+So, we need to strike a balance.

+A good rule of thumb is that is the equation can be described in a single sentence of normal, everyday English words, it should probably be a sentence.
+We'll call these equations "trivial."
+Common examples include simply adding a couple of numbers together or multiplication by a "simple" constant.
+Examples of trivial equations include:

+$$
+\text{Total Cost} = \text{Labor Cost} + \text{Materials Cost}
+$$

+$$
+\text{Materials Cost} = \text{No. of Units} * \text{\$15 per unit}
+$$

+If your equation includes constants that are commonly referred to as variables ($\pi$, $e$, etc.) or includes repeated multiplication, it should be included either in the text or in the appendix.

 ## Summary

 This should be the last section you write.
 It should almost always be four sentences long (one sentence for each other section), followed by the summary table.

 When filling in the summary table, it may seem like your numbers don't fit the headings.
 They do.
-Group all consumption charges (Electricity, Natual Gas, etc) under the "Consumption Savings" heading.
-If there are multuple types of consumption savings, add both on separate lines.
+Group all consumption charges (Electricity, Natural Gas, etc) under the "Consumption Savings" heading.
+If there are multiple types of consumption savings, add both on separate lines.
 All parts of the implementation cost should be summed before entering them in the table.
 If a given cell doesn't have a value (including if the payback is immediate), keep the two hyphens.

 Use this template for the summary table: